-- The data traffic from the connected clients, which has to be protected, is completely routed through Tor (including DNS requests).
-Additionally, TorBox is configured that any direct DNS requests from clients are blocked.
+- The data traffic from the connected clients, which has to be protected, is completely routed through tor (including DNS requests).
+TorBox is configured so that any direct DNS requests from clients are blocked.

-The reason that we decided to use Google and Cloudflare services to overcome cheap censorship mechanisms or to test the connectivity by default is the availability, accessibility and amount of data traffic to this two sites.
-The used (DNS) servers must be working reliable worldwide and have possibly a high data volume so that TorBox’s local requests don’t stand out.
-In our opinion, queries to a rather not so known xyz DNS would be more noticeable.
+We decided to use Google and Cloudflare services to overcome cheap censorship mechanisms or to test the connectivity by default because of the availability, accessibility and amount of data traffic to these two sites.
+The used (DNS) servers must be reliable worldwide and possibly have a high data volume, so TorBox’s local requests don’t stand out.
+We think queries to a rather not-so-known xyz DNS would be more noticeable.
 Also, the probability that these servers would be blocked in an authoritarian country would be higher.
-However, after a restart, local DNS resolution must be made according to the Internet providers settings.
-This is necessary to deal with captive portals.
+However, after a restart, local DNS resolution must be made according to the Internet provider’s settings.
+It is necessary to deal with captive portals using the TUNNELLING method.

 Is it possible to change?
-With TorBox v.0.4.2 you can change the used nameservers and the URL to check the connectivity in
+Since TorBox v.0.4.2, used nameservers and the URL to check the connectivity in

 NAMESERVERS (see here for alternatives) and